← All posts

 4. Counsel-directed workflows matter

-One important feature of the opinion is the court's attention to the fact that Heppner acted on his own rather than at counsel's direction.
+One load-bearing feature of the opinion is the court's attention to the fact that Heppner acted on his own rather than at counsel's direction.

 That does not mean every attorney-directed use of AI is automatically protected.
-It does mean workflow design matters.
+It does mean workflow design carries legal significance.

 A legal system built for professional use should look less like a consumer conversation and more like a supervised process with:

-That is not just a usability preference.
-It affects how the law will view the system.
+That design choice is not just a usability preference.
+It can affect how the law views the system.

 Where Heppner fits with ABA Formal Opinion 512